 - Increased opportunities for quality assurance testing

-What’s important to note here is that a solid and complete understanding of security concerns is easy to gain when your developers and IT team proactively understands cybersecurity threats and concerns.
+What’s important to note here is that a solid and complete understanding of security concerns is easy to gain when your developers and IT team proactively understand cybersecurity threats and concerns.
 However, implementing and creating a culture of DevSecOps with your DevSecOps strategy requires much more than a mere understanding of security practices.

 How to successfully create a culture of security with DevSecOps?

 1. Practice Secure Coding: Developing a product or solution that has high resistance against vulnerabilities requires developers to practice secure coding.
 Don’t leave any scope of system flaw that can be exploited by cybercriminals by implementing a standard set of secure coding practices.
 As per the US Department of Homeland Security, 90% of security breaches happen because of code vulnerabilities.
-Write clean code, secure your application/solution by design, practice layered protection, avoid coding with double negatives, and most importantly practice threat modeling.
+Write clean code, secure your application/solution by design, practice layered protection, avoid coding with double negatives, and most importantly, practice threat modeling.

 3. Leverage automation: Automation is a key aspect of DevSecOps.
-It is all the more important and critical in companies where developers are required to push various versions of code to production multiple times a day, automation becomes all the more crucial.
+It is all the more critical in companies where developers are required to push various versions of code to production multiple times a day; automation becomes all the more crucial.
 The speed at which iterations happen is maddening.
 It can be tough to keep up with that kind of speed, and that’s a key reason why 52% of companies forego security for speed.
-Automation becomes a priority because it enables to match the pace of security with the pace of code delivery.
+Automation becomes a priority because it enables us to match the pace of security with the pace of code delivery.
 An important part of your DevSecOps strategy should be to pick the right tools while implementing automation.
 Commonly and widely, Static Application Security Testing tools are in use today.